By Roger Planes, CEO Silicon Rhino

 Leveraging third party systems

 Early stage startups should focus in building and iterating the core of their product first and foremost.
 When resources are not widely available the team needs to prioritise what should be built by the company itself versus what third party tools can be integrated into the system.
 Payment processors like Stripe or Braintree are one the best examples for a product that takes payments but isn’t part of the core offering.
+Streamline payments with an advanced card machine for your business.
 Make sure the team is focused sharp in the product USP and integrate other tools to help speed up development.

 There are infinite ways to architect a technical product, and all of them have their pros and cons depending on budget, resources available and product availability.